 Once configured, the motion detection windows will appear in a list when motion detection is selected to trigger an event.
-See Setting up a triggered event above.
+See How to set up a triggered event above.

-Note: • Using the motion detection feature may decrease overall performance in the camera.
+Note: Using the motion detection feature may decrease overall performance in the camera.

-• Motion detection will not function while the lens is moving (i.e. pan, tilt, zoom)
+Motion detection will not function while the lens is moving (i.e. pan, tilt, zoom)